Singingkettle/ChangShuoRadioRecognition/docs/getting_started.md

 ## Train a model

-WTISignalProcessing implements distributed training and non-distributed training, which uses `MMDistributedDataParallel` and `MMDataParallel` respectively.
+ChangShuoRadioRecognition implements distributed training and non-distributed training, which uses `MMDistributedDataParallel` and `MMDataParallel` respectively.

 All outputs (log files and checkpoints) will be saved to the working directory, which is specified by `work_dir` in the